 E.g. Intrusive application of Stormseal might require drilling through roof tiles at 1,500mm centers, with damage costing $14/tile for remove and replace.
 Considering when a tarp leaks, it can cost $1,500/m2 to restore the water damage inside the home.

-Yes, Stormseal film is warranted for one year or 2,500kWh/m2 solar exposure.
-The installation guarantee depends on the individual installer’s terms and conditions.
+Yes, Stormseal film is warranted for one year from the time of purchase.
+The installation guarantee depends on the individual Accredited Installer’s terms and conditions.

 Yes, Stormseal film can be produced in many colours.
 Branding / logos can be printed on the film –minimum volumes apply.